asteyven/SET08103-base/units/unit03/unit03b.md

 Work in IT is not easily seen.
 Consider what is visible when you are working on a new piece of code.
 Does anyone actually see what you are working on?
 How do they see it?
 Compare this to the work undertaken building a car on an assembly line.
 It is perfectly visible when work is queuing up at a particular point (say attaching the doors) as the cars are physically there.
 We can see where a problem is in the work queue by looking.

 To make work visible in a IT organisation we have to use other methods.
 Kanban is such a process (see task board below).
-We will cover Kanban in [Lecture 08](../lecture08).
+We will cover Kanban in [Unit 04b](../unit04/unit04b.md).

 <p><a href="https://commons.wikimedia.org/wiki/File:Sample_Kanban_Board.png#/media/File:Sample_Kanban_Board.png"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c2/Sample_Kanban_Board.png/1200px-Sample_Kanban_Board.png" alt="Sample Kanban Board.png"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Andycarmichaeluk&amp;action=edit&amp;redlink=1" class="new" title="User:Andycarmichaeluk (page does not exist)">Andy Carmichael</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/4.0" title="Creative Commons Attribution-Share Alike 4.0">CC BY-SA 4.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=55448101">Link</a></p>
 ### Limit Work in Progress (WiP)